the-monoid/Homelab/README.md

 With `resolved` disabled, you can now build your Docker containers.

 1.  **Create your `docker-compose.yml` file:** Define your services, networks, and volumes in this file.
 Ensure you configure the network settings correctly for a **bridged network** to allow communication between containers and with the host.
+BE SURE TO ADD A VALID ACCESS TOKEN TO PLEX SERVICE.
 2.  **Build the containers:**
     ```bash
     docker compose up -d